 - If you have temporary brachytherapy, your doctor will use a small application device, like a needle, catheter, or bronchoscope, to inject the radiation emitting pellet.
 Using fluoroscopic imaging techniques, the pellet is positioned directly beside the tumor and emits high-doses of cancer killing radiation, usually over the course of 10 to 20 minutes.
 After the session is over, the radiation pellet is removed.

-Still, some complications are possible during your sessions.
 Reactions to radiation include dryness or itching of the skin over the target, soreness, swelling, tenderness, nausea and infection at the injection site.